coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * It evolves into a methodology for facilitating the transmission of requirements from customer to developer through scenarios  that can be automated.

 ### Mocks

+* Classic example is database
+  - Long time to start